ats1995/qmk_firmware/BYLAWS.md

 ### Other QMK projects include:

+* The QMK Configurator
-* The QMK Flasher, a tool for flashing AVR processors
+* The QMK Toolbox, a flashing tool
 * The QMK Firmware Documentation
 * The qmk.fm site
 * The QMK bot